kunal0231/springboot-crud/README.md

 3. Configure your database connection in `application.properties`
 4. Run the Spring Boot application
 5. Use Postman or any API client to test the endpoints

----

-Feel free to customize this README according to your project specifics.
-Agar chahiye to main aur detailed version bhi bana sakta hoon, bas bol dena!